Frans-L/Algorithm-Challenge-Heaps/README.md

 # Fibonacci Heap & Hollow Heap

 Python 3 implementations of a Fibonacci heap and a Hollow heap.

-Both are data structures for priority queue operations, in which you can find e.g. the minimum value with time complexity O(1).
+The both heaps have exceptional low amortised running times.

+The Hollow Heap implementation is based on the paper [Hollow Heaps](https://arxiv.org/abs/1510.06535) (2015) by Thomas Dueholm Hansen, Haim Kaplan, Robert E. Tarjan & Uri Zwick.

+The Fibonacci Heap implementation a is well-known algorithm from the the paper [Fibonacci Heaps And Their Uses In Improved Network Optimization Algorithms](https://ieeexplore.ieee.org/document/715934) (1984) by
+Michael L. Fredman and Robert E. Tarjan.

 ### Amortized Time Complexity

 The special thing about Fibonacci Heap and Hollow Heap is their low amortized time complexity.

-For instance, the amortized running times are lower than _binary heap_ or _binomial heap_ has.
+Their amortized running times are lower than _binary heap_ or _binomial heap_ has.

 | Method       | Fibonacci | Hollow   | Binary   | Binomial |
 | ------------ | --------- | -------- | -------- | -------- |